-Consumers should be able to buy and use products without worrying that they will be injured or harmed by simply using these products for their intended purposes.
+Consumers should be able to receive medication and medical devices without worrying that they will be injured or harmed, even when they have followed all instructions.
 Unfortunately, this is not always the case.
-If you or a loved one has been injured because of negligent manufacturing, design, or marketing of a prescription drug or medical device, we can represent you in a dangerous products lawsuit.
-Our Oklahoma City law firm has been fighting for consumers' rights for more than 35 years.
+If you or a loved one has been injured because of negligent manufacturing, design, or marketing of a prescription drug or medical device, we can represent you in a defective products lawsuit.
+Our Oklahoma City, OK, law firm has been fighting for consumers' rights for more than 35 years.
 We can help you collect the damages you deserve.

 Proving liability in any type of defective product case can be a difficult and complex task.
 Our attorneys are experienced in handling all areas of dangerous products lawsuits and can help you to recover the compensation that you deserve.
 This can include compensation for medical costs, lost wages, pain and suffering and anticipated future losses.
 In some cases, punitive damages are awarded against the company.